GreatDevelopers/DeployERP/docs/PrintFormat.md

 # Print Format

 ## Description
-With Print Format, you can set how document types look when printing.</br>
+With Print Format, you can set how document types look when printing.
-Every transaction has a default Print Format called 'Standard'. </br>
+Every transaction has a default Print Format called 'Standard'.
-You can change Print Formats by: </br>
+You can change Print Formats by:
    * Using the Print Format form
    * Using Jinja/JS scripting under Print Format
    * Using the Print Format Builder to create print formats with UI